lynnntropy/AnimeTrends/README.md

 This repository contains both the backend application (written in Laravel/PHP) and the frontend (written in Vue.js) for AnimeTrends.

-## Build Setup
+## Getting Started

-Please see the README files in the individual directories for how to get starte with either the backend or the frontend.
+Please see the README files in the individual directories for how to get started with either the backend or the frontend.

 ## Built With